JordanBradford32/osticket-prereqs/README.md

 <img src="https://i.imgur.com/OKImj8w.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Head to the pc's control panel and click programs.
 Press turn windows features on or off.
 Find internet information services and turn them on.
 Expand IIS, woldwide web, and application developer.
 Under application developer you should see CGI and you want to click the square to install.
+Last you wanna download PHP manager and the rewrite module.
 </p>
 <br />